cascadiajs/cascadiajs/app/markdown/2026/connect.md

 ---
 title: Cascadia Connect
 ---
-Low-pressure ways to meet cool humans at CascadiaJS
+Low-pressure ways to meet cool humans at CascadiaJS.

 Whether you're a networking pro or prefer to keep things casual, CascadiaJS Connect offers opt-in ways to meet fellow attendees.
 No pressure, no awkwardness—just friendly ways to vibe, learn, and maybe not eat lunch alone.